 You’ll find that some of your website pages will provide more authority than others.
 And you can use them to your benefit.

 So, your top authoritative pages have linkbacks to them through external websites.
-Please keep in mind, it isn’t about the number of links, but the quality.
+Please keep in mind, that it isn’t about the number of links, but the quality.

 In this case, you can use Internal links to convey this link equity to other pages.